-Here is a selected list of public and private protected areas found within the AFGR:
+Here is a list of some of these protected areas, both public and private, within the Atlantic Forest Great Reserve:

 Carlos Botelho (37.644 ha, São Paulo State)

 This park covers a steep and mountainous area with altitudes ranging from 50 to 975 meters.
 The vegetation is mainly montane and submontane rainforest, with small areas of alpine meadows and dense lowland rainforest in the areas below 50 meters.
 Besides such large mammals as jaguars, tapirs, cougars and white-lipped peccaries, Carlos Botelho contains more than half of Brazil’s remaining population of endangered southern muriqui, the largest primate in the Americas other than man.
 This park also holds a small population of the endangered black lion tamarin.
 It has very good facilities for public use, including a very well-designed and maintained road that crosses the park.
 The park headquarters in São Miguel Arcanjo has an Environmental Education Center with a Zoology Museum and a library with publications on ecology, animals and plants.